 Anne Castle ’69, Assistant Secretary for Water and Science, U.S. Department of the Interior

 Jane Lubchenco ’65, the first woman to serve as Chief of the National Oceanic and Atmospheric Administration

 Jane Nady Sigmon '66, Senior Advisor to the Director, Office to Combat Trafficking in Persons, U.S. Department of State

-Honorable Ollie Marie-Victoire ’42, California Supreme Court Justice
+Honorable Ollie Marie-Victoire ’42, California Superior Court Justice